jjdlg361/real_estate_migration/README.md

 # Do Migration and Air Mobility Raise House Prices in Europe?

 Replication package for the paper analysis.
-This folder is ready to upload to GitHub and to attach as supplementary material.

 ## Package contents

 - `scripts/` — full data, estimation, diagnostics, and plotting pipeline
 - `data/` — raw and processed datasets used by the pipeline
 - `results/` — model outputs, diagnostics, projections, and CSV tables
-- `paper_overleaf/` — LaTeX manuscript, paper tables, figures, and compiled PDF
 - `docs/` — research design and supporting documentation
 - `requirements.txt` — Python dependencies